ansible/ansible/docs/docsite/rst/user_guide/intro_adhoc.rst

 Rebooting servers
 -----------------

-The default module for the ``ansible`` command-line utility is the :ref:`command module<command_module>`.
+The default module for the ``ansible`` command-line utility is the :ref:`ansible.builtin.command module<command_module>`.
 You can use an ad-hoc task to call the command module and reboot all web servers in Atlanta, 10 at a time.
-Before Ansible can do this, you must have all servers in Atlanta listed in a a group called [atlanta] in your inventory, and you must have working SSH credentials for each machine in that group.
+Before Ansible can do this, you must have all servers in Atlanta listed in a group called [atlanta] in your inventory, and you must have working SSH credentials for each machine in that group.
 To reboot all the servers in the [atlanta] group:

 .. code-block:: bash